beyondgrep/ack3/DESIGN.md

 # Design choices that are inviolate.

-* ack must run purely as Perl 5.10 using only core modules and File::Next.
+* ack must run purely as Perl 5.10.1 using only core modules and File::Next.

 No other modules may be used.
 That includes Moose.

+* We don't use the Perl smartmatch operator.

 * ack must be able to be distributed through CPAN, using the App::Ack:: module tree.